serenity-js/serenity-js.org/README.md

 To work on the Serenity/JS website locally, you'll need to:
 - [Fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) this repository to your GitHub account
 - [Clone](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) your fork to your machine
-- Make sure you have the have [Node.js](https://nodejs.org/) installed on your machine, as per the general [Serenity/JS installation instructions](https://serenity-js.org/handbook/getting-started/installation/#installing-nodejs)
+- Make sure you have [Node.js](https://nodejs.org/) installed on your machine, as per the general [Serenity/JS installation instructions](https://serenity-js.org/handbook/installation/)
 - Install the Node.js dependencies by running `npm ci` in the project root
 - Make sure you can build the Serenity/JS website on your machine by running `npm run build`
 - Start the local development server by running `npm start`